 What’s the transition to civilian life like?

-What is it that people don’t understand?
+What is it that civilians don’t understand?

+Why you do it.
 Why you risk your life in the military in the first place, and once you get away with it, at least physically, why go do it again and possibly become even more psychologically damaged than you already are.

 Friends of mine have committed suicide from post-traumatic stress.
 I used to dream—between dreams and nightmares.
 Teeth grinding.
 Strangely, what balances you is more trauma and more adrenaline; working in a dangerous place again has more of a calming effect then anything else.
 It’s a bit of a fix.
 It’s like Apocalypse Now.
 When you’re in the jungle all you can think of is home, and when you’re home all you can think of is getting back in the jungle.